We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person interested in using the home metabolic test for weight loss or maintenance should speak with a doctor, nutritionist, or fitness professional, who can help design a diet and exercise program that meets their requirements.

 At-home metabolism tests check hormone levels that may influence a person’s metabolic rate.
 By checking these levels, tests can estimate whether a person’s metabolism is average for their age.

 What does a metabolic test show?

 A metabolic test estimates how fast a person burns calories while not exercising.
 Metabolism tests can estimate whether a person’s metabolic rate is average or outside typical ranges.

 Can a metabolism test help you lose weight?

 A metabolism test, in itself, cannot help people lose weight.
 It can give people a more in-depth view into how fast their body burns calories, which people can then use to tailor diet and exercise regimes.

 The rate at which a person metabolizes food and drink depends on several factors, including:

 Home metabolic tests can indicate whether a person’s hormone levels are too high or too low.
-Having hormone levels that are too low or too high can lead to symptoms, such as fatigue, mood swings, and unintentional weight loss or gain.
+Having hormone levels that are too high or low can lead to symptoms such as fatigue, mood swings, and unintentional weight loss or gain.

 People should contact a doctor once they receive their test results to determine the cause of these uncharacteristic hormone levels.